Introduction

 8. Type netsh int ip reset and press Enter

-Firewalls, VPNs and AntiVirus and Viruses
+Firewalls, VPNs, Antivirus Software, and Viruses

 1. Press Win+X